 Here, the wild population was again closed to intrusion but now the optimum θ was 20 units higher than ZHARD in generation 1.
 As a result of this maladaptation, ZHARD evolved upwards towards θ (Fig.2A).
 The rate of evolution of ZHARD slowed down as the generations progressed for two reasons: (1) selection weakened as the new optimum was approached (because the Gaussian fitness landscape is flatter near the optimum), and (2) genetic variance was progressively lost owing to both directional selection and drift (Fig.S1).

-Up until generation 25 or so, RPS<1 owing to the maladaptation (Fig.2B), so no soft selection occurred and correspondingly no directional evolution of ZSOFT was observed (Fig.2C).
+Up until around generation 25, RPS<1 owing to the maladaptation (Fig.2B), so no soft selection occurred and correspondingly no directional evolution of ZSOFT was observed (Fig.2C).
 During this early period of maladaptation, the number of spawners declined but then recovered in a classic U-shape pattern under evolutionary rescue (Fig.2D) as positive population growth was restored.
 Twenty percent of replicate populations went extinct in the interim.
 From about generation 25, RPS had recovered to above 1 (Fig.1C), and soft selection began acting upon ZSOFT, which gradually evolved upwards thereafter (Fig.2D).

 Acute intrusion scenarios